Isaac-Ayanda/DevOps-Darey.io-pbl-project4/README.md

 # MEAN Web Stack Implementation Project

-- In this project I implemented a simple Book Register web form using MEAN stack deployed on EC2 AWS
+- In this project I implemented a simple Book Register web form using MEAN stack deployed on EC2 AWS cloud.